Robin's inequality for new families of integers: Introduction

 \section{Introduction}

-Let $n$ be an integer satisfying $\sigma(n)/n<e^{\gamma}\log \log n$.
-This inequality is the {\it Robin's inequality}.
-Robin \cite{R} proved that if RH is true, then his inequality holds for every integer $n > 5040$.
-So far it is been proven unconditionally for families of integers that are \begin{itemize} \item odd $>9$ \cite{C} \item square-free $>30$ \cite{C} \item a sum of two squares and $>720$ \cite{BM} \item not divisible by the fifth power of a prime \cite{C} \item not divisible by the seventh power of a prime \cite{PS} \item not divisible by the eleventh power of a prime \cite{BT} \end{itemize} This paper extends Robin's inequality to new families of integers.
-We first provide a modified algorithm by Akbary et al. \cite{A} to find the exceptions to the inequality $n/\varphi(n) < 1771561/1771560 e^{\gamma} \log \log n$.
-With this we then show that if $n$ has a 2-adic order smaller or equal 19 or satisfies either $\nu_3(n) \leq 12$, $\nu_5(n) \leq 7$, $\nu_7(n) \leq 6$ or $\nu_{11}(n) \leq 5$ then Robin's inequality holds.
-Then we show that if the 2-adic order $n$ is big enough to its odd part, then Robin's inequality is also true and in the end we find that $\sigma(n)/n < 1.0000005645 e^{\gamma}\log \log n$ holds unconditionally.
+Let $n$ be an integer satisfying $\sigma(n):=\sum_{d|n}d<e^{\gamma} n \log \log n$, where $\gamma$ denotes the Euler-Mascheroni constant.
+This inequality is called {\it Robin's inequality}.
+Robin \cite{R} proved that the Riemann Hypothesis (RH) is true if and only if his inequality holds for every integer $n > 5040$.
+So far Robin's inequality has been proven unconditionally for families of integers that are \begin{itemize} \item odd and greater than $9$ \cite{C} \item square-free and greater than $30$ \cite{C} \item a sum of two squares and greater than $720$ \cite{BM} \item not divisible by the fifth power of a prime \cite{C} \item not divisible by the seventh power of a prime \cite{PS} \item not divisible by the eleventh power of a prime \cite{BT}. \end{itemize} Here, we extend Robin's inequality.
+We first provide a modified algorithm of the one obtained by Akbary et al. \cite{A} to establish the exceptions to the inequality $n/\varphi(n) < (1771561/1771560) e^{\gamma} \log \log n$, where $\varphi$ stands for Euler's totient function.
+With this we then show that if $n$ has a 2-adic order smaller or equal to 19 or satisfies either $\nu_3(n) \leq 12$, $\nu_5(n) \leq 7$, $\nu_7(n) \leq 6$ or $\nu_{11}(n) \leq 5$ then Robin's inequality holds.
+Then we find that $\sigma(n)/n < 1.0000005645 \ e^{\gamma}\log \log n$ holds unconditionally for all $n > 5040$.